asn-d6/soundcalc/README.md

 A universal soundness calculator across FRI-based zkEVM proof systems and security regimes.

 It aims to answer questions like:
-- "What if RISC0 moves from Babybear^4 to Goldilocks^2?"
+- "What if RISC0 moves from Babybear⁴ to Goldilocks³?"
-- "What if OpenVM moves from the Toy Problem Regime (TPR) to the capacity conjecture?"
+- "What if OpenVM moves from the Toy Problem heuristic to the provable Johnson Bound Regime?"
-- "What if ZisK moves from the Toy Problem Regime (TPR) to the provable unique-decoding regime?"
+- "What if ZisK moves from the Toy Problem heuristic to the provable Unique Decoding Regime?"

 ## Results